 Gold Coasters have perfected a laidback beach culture that balances hard work with plenty of sunshine and good times.
 You may be studying a lot, but living on the Gold Coast will make it feel like an endless vacation.

 With three universities located on the Gold Coast and a large TAFE Institute in Southport, the city attracts thousands of international students to its shores each year.
 Along with the many tourists that visit the area, the Gold Coast is a fun, diverse and multicultural place to live.
 In fact, nearly one in three Gold Coast residents was born overseas.

 There are plenty of multicultural events and activities occurring each year, including Harmony Week in March and Multicultural Month in August.
 The popular Chinatown in Southport also hosts regular street markets and cultural festivals.

 Surfers Paradise boasts an unrivalled party reputation.
 The streets are lined with pounding dance clubs, bars, restaurants, and live music venues, meaning there’s an awesome venue to be found around every corner.

 Outside of Surfers Paradise, the fun continues.
 Check out suburbs like Broadbeach and Burleigh Heads to discover top restaurants and trendy bars that’ll keep the drinks flowing from dusk until dawn.

-The University also sits within the top 4% for social science, education, economics and business in the Times Higher Education subject rankings.
-Plus, it is considered the best university in Australia for international student support.
+Southern Cross University sits in the world’s top 150 universities under the age of 50 according to the Times Higher Education World University Rankings.
+It’s also considered the best university in Australia for international student support.

 On top of universities, you’ll find several colleges and TAFE campuses on the Gold Coast offering courses in all kinds of areas, including cookery, hospitality, design, tourism, IT and more.